Lossless Strichartz estimates on rectangular tori over short time intervals: Small Height Estimates at Scale , for

 We now turn to the proof of Lemma 5.2.
-As we stated before, Lemma 5.3 will be a consequence of Tao's sharp bilinear restriction estimate for the paraboloid from \cite{taobilinear}.
-Similarly to our result, this bilinear estimate yielded improved results for the linear version of the restriction problem by using the result of Tao-Vargas-Vega in \cite{TaoVargasVega1998}.
-Their methods inspired the variable-coefficient analogue that was developed and used in the work of Blair-Huang-Sogge \cite{BlairHuangSoggeImprovedSpectral}, \cite{BlairHuangSoggeStrichartz} and Huang-Sogge \cite{HuangSoggeStrichartz}, \cite{huang2024curvature}.
+As we stated before, Lemma 5.2 will be a consequence of Tao's bilinear restriction estimate for the paraboloid from \cite{taobilinear}.
+Recall that the bilinear estimate yielded improved results for the linear version of the restriction problem by using the result of Tao-Vargas-Vega in \cite{TaoVargasVega1998}.
+Their methods inspired the variable-coefficient analog that was developed and used in the work of Blair-Huang-Sogge \cite{BlairHuangSoggeImprovedSpectral}, \cite{BlairHuangSoggeStrichartz} and Huang-Sogge \cite{HuangSoggeStrichartz}, \cite{huang2024curvature}.

 Before we state the bilinear restriction estimate, we need to introduce the mathematical objects involved in its statement.
 For any $f:[-1,1]^{n-1} \to \C$ define the extension operator for the paraboloid